 Finding the Best Places to Retire Since 2006!

-Maine's rugged mid-coast is dotted with picturesque, weathered hamlets, and delightful Boothbay and Boothbay Harbor are two of them.
+Maine's rugged, scenic mid-coast is dotted with picturesque, weathered hamlets, and delightful Boothbay and Boothbay Harbor are two of them.
 Once one town, they are adjacent to one another and sit on a peninsula formed by the Sheepscot and Damariscotta rivers.
 This scenic area is simply called Boothbay.

 A salty old fishing village with a working class sensibility, Boothbay is very much a seasonal town.
 Vacationers descend during the summer and fall, mainly to soak up the rich New England ambiance and hike in the surrounding hills.
 They also visit the small, touristy waterfront boardwalk that is peppered with nautical retailers, seafood restaurants, galleries and trinket shops.
 A deeply ingrained history of sailing and yachting permeates every corner, and boats of various sizes bob in the water, ready to set sail for adventure.
 A botanic garden, an arts foundation, an 18 hole golf course, a community playhouse and a Thursday farmers' market all add to Boothbay's considerable charm.

 Neighborhoods are wooded and low density, with home styles such as farmhouse, Victorian, cottage, Cape Cod and ranch rambler.
 Some of the old cottages in Ocean Point, a longstanding waterfront neighborhood, have breathtaking ocean views.

 Cost of Living: 22% above the national average